 On Dec.
 21, 2012, U.S. District Judge Barbier granted final approval of the Economic and Property Damages Class Action Settlement that was reached between BP and the Plaintiffs' Steering Committee (PSC) for the BP Deepwater Horizon litigation.
 On Jan.
 11, 2013, Barbier granted final approval of the Medical Benefits Class Action Settlement.

 These settlements cover economic losses, property damage and physical injuries suffered by eligible Gulf Coast businesses, workers and residents.

 Motley Rice attorneys, who had a central role in negotiating the Deepwater Horizon Settlements, are familiar with the settlements' requirements.
-We are helping people and businesses hurt by the spill file claims under the new court-supervised claims programs.
+We are helping people and businesses hurt by the spill file claims under the court-supervised claims programs.
 Please contact Motley Rice lawyer John Baden or Kevin Dean by email or at 1.800.216.9170 if you would like to talk about your rights.

 Two separate class actions settled:

 Separate claims programs have been established for each of the groups.
 The claims program covering economic and property damage losses, formally called the Deepwater Horizon Court-Supervised Settlement Program (Settlement Program), replaces the GCCF.
 The Medical Benefits claims program covers medical-related losses.
 The court is supervising the claims programs to ensure fair, impartial and consistent processing and payment.

 If you and/or your business suffered as a result of the Deepwater Horizon oil spill, you may be eligible to participate in one settlement program or both.